Heroes of Tomorrow Fitness Center

 RUMOR CONTROL - You should enlist in the Army or USMC to get some experience first in combat arms before enlisting into SEALs.
 FALSE

-You can do what is called an inter-service transfer from the Army or USMC and become a Navy Sailor but they are very difficult to do - especially during wartime.
-The Army / USMC will keep who they have until your enlistment is done.
+You can do what is called an inter-service transfer from the Army or USMC and become a Navy Sailor but they are very difficult to do.
+The Army / USMC will keep who they have until the enlistment is done.
 Now after you have served your contract in the Army / USMC, you can join the Navy and go to SEAL training.
 But the ONLY way to get to BUDS is by being in the Navy.
 Well - there is one way - see next RUMOR CONTROL

 RUMOR CONTROL - You can be in the Coast Guard and go to BUDS.
-TRUE
+WAS TRUE...now FALSE

-The Navy and Coast Guard have just started a program now that the Coast Guard is doing more Specialized Operations in defense of our ports against terrorists.
+The Navy and Coast Guard started a program (that has recently ended in 2011) now that the Coast Guard is doing more Specialized Operations in defense of our ports against terrorists.
 Coast Guardsmen who qualify can go to SEAL training, but when they graduate they have to be a SEAL at a SEAL Team for four years, then will be allowed to go back to the Coast Guard if they wish and be a Spec Ops asset in the Coast Guard DOG program.
+However, this program or sending CG to BUDS no longer exists.

 RUMOR CONTROL - You have to drown and they bring you back to life before you can graduate.
 FALSE